MAS reviews GIRO payment safeguards with banks

-MAS to work with banks to review safeguards in using GIRO: Alvin Tan
+MAS to work with banks to tighten GIRO safeguards following double-charging incidents

 Sign up now: Get ST's newsletters delivered to your inbox

-SINGAPORE - The Monetary Authority of Singapore (MAS) is working with the Association of Banks in Singapore (ABS) and banks to strengthen safeguards in using GIRO, said Mr Alvin Tan, Minister of State of Ministry of National Development and Ministry of Trade and Industry.
+SINGAPORE – The Monetary Authority of Singapore (MAS) is working with the Association of Banks in Singapore (ABS) and banks to strengthen safeguards in using GIRO, said Minister of State for National Development Alvin Tan.

 The review will consider measures including enabling customers to set monthly limits on the amount and number of transactions, as well as enhancing transaction monitoring and due diligence on billing organisations, he said in Parliament on April 8.

-Mr Tan, who is also a board member at MAS, said that GIRO customers can now set transaction limits on GIRO payments and banks also apply due diligence checks on GIRO billing organisations, but such checks are not always error-proof.
+Mr Tan, who is also Minister of State for Trade and Industry and a board member at MAS, said GIRO customers can now set transaction limits on GIRO payments and banks will also apply due diligence checks on GIRO billing organisations, but such checks are not always error-proof.

 Consumers are advised to review their current GIRO arrangements and to set appropriate transaction limits with their financial institutions, he said, while noting that there are other non-GIRO payment options available to customers, including standing instructions to the bank for recurring monthly payments.

-He was responding to questions raised by Ms Gho Sze Kee (Mountbatten SMC), Mr Shawn Loh (Jalan Besar GRC) and Mr Melvin Yong (Radin Mas SMC) on issues faced by GIRO users.
+He was responding to questions raised by Ms Gho Sze Kee (Mountbatten), Mr Shawn Loh (Jalan Besar GRC) and Mr Melvin Yong (Radin Mas) on issues faced by GIRO users.

 Ms Gho’s question pertained to the issues with GIRO deductions faced by parents following the closure of a student care chain in February.
 She asked about existing safeguards within the GIRO framework to prevent duplicate or erroneous debits and whether the Ministry of Finance would review the framework to strengthen consumer protection, including mandatory pre-debit notifications and consumer set limits on variable deductions.